SourMesen/Mesen/README.md

 Things that ***may or may not*** be added in the future, in no particular order:

--Support for more UNIF boards and more NES/Famicom input devices
+* Support for more UNIF boards and more NES/Famicom input devices
--Shaders
+* Shaders
--TAS editor
+* TAS editor

 ## Compiling